dozieeze/DFT-Hub-U-ML-Predictor/Readme_Bayesian Optimization.md

 evaluate_and_print(result_ud_only, "Modified case (Up fixed to zero, Ud varying)")
 ```

-This section evaluates and prints the optimization results:
+**Explanation:** This step evaluates and presents the results of the optimization of Hubbard U parameters.

-Defines a function to evaluate the results and print detailed information.
+- **Purpose:** To assess the effectiveness of the optimized Hubbard U parameters in predicting material properties.
-Calls this function for both optimization cases (varying both Up and Ud, and varying only Ud).
+- **Process:** Uses the optimized parameters to make predictions on new data, calculates percentage differences from experimental values, and provides a detailed summary including optimal parameters, predicted values, and percentage differences.
-Prints the best-found parameters, predicted values, and percentage differences from experimental values.
+- **Output:** A printed summary for each optimization scenario, including the best Up and Ud/f values, predicted material properties, percentage differences from experimental values, and overall loss (WMAPE).

 This script provides a comprehensive approach to predicting material properties using Polynomial Regression and optimizing Hubbard U parameters.
-It can be adapted for various materials and properties by adjusting the input data, experimental values, and optimization parameters.
+It can be adapted for various regressors, materials and properties by adjusting the regressor, input data, experimental values, and optimization parameters.